 Traditional computer sales are shrinking.
 Traditional books, traditional music and DVD sales are also decreasing while the applications market soars.
 Microsoft, the father of the software industry, and Nokia, once the world’s largest manufacturer of mobile, are desperately trying to catch-up with competitors.
-When it seemed that Apple’s reign would last few decades, thanks to its iconic iPhone and iPad, Samsung appeared, and defeated Apple as the first smartphone manufacturer in the World.
+When it seemed that Apple’s reign would last a few decades, thanks to its iconic iPhone and iPad, Samsung appeared, and defeated Apple as the number 1 smartphone manufacturer in the World.

 Smartphones have become the “center of personal digital life”.
 80% of users sleep with their smartphones and 40% are even using it in the bathroom (Intel study, April 2012).

 The smartphone has become the first screen surpassing the television, even in moments of prime time.
 For Javier Nadal, Executive Vice President of Fundación Telefónica, “users are using different devices based on time of day, for example, mobile devices are more often used to connect to the Internet at awakening, breakfast and lunch, while the dominance of the tablet PC appears stronger in the remaining hours “.

 In an increasingly digitized world, personal communication goes increasingly virtual: the social network users communicate with each other on an average of 23 individuals a day, while in person reaches only 16 individuals.